Course Descriptions IME

 INE529 Project Contracting [3-0, 3 cr.] construction contracting for contractors, owners, and engineers.
 (1) Industry structure, (2) Types of contracts and delivery systems of construction, (3) Planning, estimating, quantity takeoff and pricing, labor and equipment estimate; (4) Proposal preparation; students use contract documents to prepare detailed estimate.
 Prerequisites: Consent of instructor or Fourth year standing.

 INE541 Quality Management Systems [3-0, 3 cr.]
 Course covers Total Quality Management theories and application, Design for Six Sigma (DFSS) and six sigma approaches, DMAIC, Auditing, ISO standards and ISO certification.
-Prerequisites: Consent of instructor and fourth year standing.
+Prerequisites: INE442 Quality Control and fourth-year standing.

 INE542 Supply Chain Management [3-0, 3 cr.]
 Special topics of current interest; Treatment of new developments in various areas of industrial engineering as warranted; Network Design in a Supply Chain; Demand Forecasting and Aggregate Planning; Transportation Networks; Sourcing.
-Prerequisites: Consent of instructor and Fourth year standing.
+Prerequisites: INE346 Production Systems I and fourth-year standing.

 INE544 Inventory Analysis [3-0, 3 cr.]
 Continuous/periodic/deterministic/stochastic inventory models; materials requirements planning (MRP); just-in-time production systems; assembly systems; flexible manufacturing distribution systems.
 Prerequisites: INE446 Production Systems II or Consent of instructor.